-Early symptoms of Lyme disease usually appear within 3 to 30 days.
-If left untreated, symptoms will continue to progress over weeks and months.
+Lyme disease is an infection caused by bacteria in the Borrelia family.
+The first symptoms of Lyme disease usually appear within 3 to 30 days after the bite.
+If left untreated, symptoms will progress over the course of the following weeks and months.

-- Unusual muscle or joint pain
+- Muscle and joint pain

 - Neck stiffness